Central Narcotics Bureau: Raids

-CNB conducts regular nationwide operations to conduct checks against drug abusers and ex-drug abusers who may have relapsed.
-Other than island-wide operations, CNB conducts operations targeted at specific areas where intelligence sources indicate that drug activity is taking place.
-CNB officers also work in closely with officers from other Home Team agencies such as the Singapore Police Force and Immigration and Checkpoints Authority.
+The CNB conducts regular nationwide operations to conduct checks against drug abusers and ex-drug abusers who may have relapsed.
+Other than island-wide operations, the CNB conducts operations targeted at specific areas where intelligence sources indicate that drug activity is taking place.
+The CNB officers also work in closely with officers from other Home Team agencies such as the Singapore Police Force (SPF) and the Immigration and Checkpoints Authority (ICA).

+Sting Operations

+CNB officers acting undercover have been involved in sting operations which resulted in the arrest and prosecution of several drug traffickers.
+The undercover officer would typically be introduced to the target by an informant, and then negotiate the purchase of wholesale amounts of narcotics while the meeting was being covertly observed by other CNB officers.

+The undercover officer would use considerable acting skills so as not to raise suspicion in the target, such as bargaining down the price rather than seeming too keen in accepting the first offer from the seller.
+Once the drugs were handed over, the other officers then moved in to arrest the suspect and any accomplices.

+The CNB has also worked with foreign agencies such as the American DEA to mount sting operations in Singapore, often by allowing an undercover DEA agent to pose as either a drug mule or a fellow drug trafficker, then having CNB officers move in to make an arrest after the drug transaction had been completed.

 Preventive drug education

-Drug trafficking is commonly known in the republic as a criminal offence punishable by hanging, which is enforced under Schedule 2 of the Misuse of Drugs Act, any person importing, exporting, or found in possession of more than the threshold quantities of illegal drugs can a mandatory death sentence.
+Drug trafficking is commonly known in the country as a criminal offence punishable by hanging, which is enforced under Second Schedule of the Misuse of Drugs Act, any person importing, exporting, or found in possession of more than the threshold quantities of illegal drugs can a mandatory death sentence.

 Examples of high-profile cases such as the capital punishment of drug traffickers Van Tuong Nguyen, Shanmugam Murugesu, and Nagaenthran K. Dharmalingam.

-CNB's Preventive Education Unit (PEU) was formed in 1992 to focus solely on the formation and implementation of preventive drug education (PDE) programmes in Singapore.
+The CNB's Preventive Education Unit (PEU) was formed in 1992 to focus solely on the formation and implementation of preventive drug education (PDE) programmes in Singapore.

 Such PDE programmes include the Anti-Drug Abuse Carnival 2015.
-Movie star Jackie Chan was named in May 2015 as the first celebrity anti-drug ambassador of the country.
+Actor Jackie Chan was named in May 2015 as the first celebrity anti-drug ambassador of the country.

-In 2021, a short film titled Down The Rabbit Hole was created by the Central Narcotics Bureau to remind young people of the hazards of drug abuse.
-Actress Jasmine Sim starred as the main character and antagonist (she portrayed a drug trafficker) of the film.
+In 2021, a short film titled Down The Rabbit Hole was created by the CNB to remind young people of the hazards of drug abuse.
+Actress Jasmine Sim starred as the main character and antagonist of the film, where she portrayed a drug trafficker.

 Personnel

 CNB officers are public servants by law and are part of the Singapore Civil Service.
-The Director of CNB reports to the Permanent Secretary and to the Minister of Home Affairs.
+The Director of CNB reports to the Minister for Home Affairs and Permanent Secretary for Home Affairs.